-Mother comes in with her teenage child.
+The mother comes in with her teenage child.
 The child has a severe weight problem.
 The child has become depressed as a result of being overweight.
-Despite moms best efforts to put this teen on a diet, make them exercise; the teen continues to gain weight.
+Despite mom’s best efforts to put this teen on a diet, make them exercise; the teen continues to gain weight.
 The teen comes to therapy; they don’t want to talk about their weight.
-What is on their mind is the way their parents have been fighting and every time they go to visit grandma, she runs mom down the whole visit.
+What is on their mind is the way their parents have been fighting and every time they go to visit Grandma, she runs mom down the whole visit.

 Turns out that because of the marital conflict, every time dad takes this teen out they stop somewhere for something to eat.
 Dad always says “don’t tell your mother, she is way too hard on you,” which the teen tries to respect.